Juror Information

 Jury Trial Status

-Jury Year: 2013 The jury trial scheduled scheduled for Tuesday, May 21st is cancelled.
-Jurors do not need to report.
-Thank you!
+The jury trial scheduled for October 15, 2024, WILL NOT be going forward and jurors do not need to report.
+Thank you.

-Jurors are to report not later than 9:00 a.m. to the New Philadelphia Municipal Court, located in the Memorial Municipal Building at 166 East High Avenue, New Philadelphia, Ohio.
-Parking is permitted on East High Avenue, as well as on Second Street.
-Jurors should enter through the front entrance of the building.
+Jurors are to report no later than 9:00 a.m. to the New Philadelphia Municipal Court, located in the Memorial Municipal Building at 166 East High Avenue, New Philadelphia, Ohio.
+Parking is permitted on Second Street.

-You should enter through the front door of the Memorial Municipal Building on East High Avenue.
-You will pass through security and be directed to the Clerk's Office on the first floor to sign in.
-From there, you will be directed upstairs to a waiting area.
-Coffee will be available in the waiting area.
+All jurors should enter through the front door of the Memorial Municipal Building on East High Avenue.
+You will then pass through security and be directed to a waiting area, coffee will be provided for you.

 Exemptions